2 Mexican nationals sentenced in Kansas City heroin ring

 KANSAS CITY, Mo.
-(AP) - Two Mexican nationals have been sentenced for their roles in a conspiracy that distributed more than 14 kilograms of heroin in the Kansas City metropolitan area.
+(AP) - Two Mexican nationals have been sentenced for their roles in a conspiracy that distributed more than 14 kilograms (30.86 pounds) of heroin in the Kansas City metropolitan area.

 Federal prosecutors say 46-year-old Julian Felix-Aguirre was sentenced Wednesday to 24 years and seven months in prison without parole.
 And 38-year-old Martin Missael Puerta-Navarro was sentenced to 14 years and eight months without parole.